 Just when I thought the battle was over, the engorged breasts made its way to us.
 I literally had to use hot cabbage leaves to ease the pain and help with letting the milk out.
 Next was what I thought was mastitis!
-My breasts were swollen, raw and sensitive to the touch!
+My breasts were painfully swollen, raw and sensitive to the touch!
 It literally felt like they were on fire!
-It was teary nights of painful feeding and this is when I was so relieved and grateful to have had enough in my savings to get a breast pump.
-(Click here to find out which one I invested in) I had to get milk pumped and have my boy feed from a bottle – I just couldn’t take the pain and needed time for my breasts to recover especially since my boy was going through this crazy growth spurt and had to feed every hour!
+It was teary nights of excruciating feeds and this is when I was so relieved and grateful to have had enough in my savings to purchase a breast pump.
+(Click here to find out which one I invested in) I got my milk pumped and had my boy feed from a bottle – I just couldn’t take the pain and needed time for my breasts to recover especially since my boy was going through one crazy growth spurt and had to feed every hour!

 This went on and off for about 6 weeks…

 But…here we are, on the other side…enjoying one of the greatest privileges I had hoped to have as a mother and the best bonding time with my little M. The amazing picture I had in my mind’s eye was finally being realized.
 My little M amazingly picked up so much weight since birth.
 He is more than double his birth weight now and consistently picks up a steady 45g per day!
 I couldn’t be more overjoyed!

 So, if you’re a new mom or you’re just looking for some breastfeeding tips and tricks, here are a few that I learned along the way that I thought I’d share.
 It really helped me push through to the overflow: